How To Write a Sign Language, Part 2: Projectional Systems

 Review

 Positive: I find ASLwrite in particular to be easy to write by hand.
 It is my go to when I want to sketch a sign for someone else or jot down a quick note in sign language (except where I now use Icoglyphs).
+I very often find myself opening up a Paint canvas on my computer, sketching a sign or few, then copy-pasting that to one of my friends if I want to discuss some signs without recording a whole video of myself.

 Other Examples

 Although the above two are the poster children for projectional systems, others exist also.
 Two separate systems named "Visografia" and "Visagrafía" exist and are projectional.
+As well as other obscure examples.

 Visografia